awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. Return to the AWS CodePipeline console and in the list of pipelines, choose **MyFirstPipeline** to open the view page\.

    The pipeline shows three stages and the state of the artifact running through those three stages\.
 It might take up to five minutes for the pipeline to run through all stages\.
-You'll see the deployment succeeds on the first two stages, just as before, but the **Production** stage shows the **Deploy\-Second\-Deployment** action failed\.
+You see the deployment succeeds on the first two stages, just as before, but the **Production** stage shows the **Deploy\-Second\-Deployment** action failed\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-failed-third-stage.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 1. In the **Deploy\-Second\-Deployment** action, choose **Details**\.
-In the **Action execution failed **dialog box, choose **Link to execution details**\.
-You are redirected to the details page for the AWS CodeDeploy deployment\.
+You are redirected to the page for the AWS CodeDeploy deployment\.
 In this case, the failure is the result of the first instance group deploying to all of the Amazon EC2 instances, leaving no instances for the second deployment group\.
 **Note**
 This failure is by design, to demonstrate what happens when there is a failure in a pipeline stage\.